nametaggle/nametaggle.github.io/procedures/010-NewUserSignup/index.md

   <tr>
     <td class="step-num">3</td>
-    <td class="description"> Tap the two sliders if you agree with the End User License Agreement and attesting you are 13 years old or older.</td>
+    <td class="description"> Tap the two sliders if you agree with the End User License Agreement and attest you are 13 years old or older.</td>
     <td class="help"><img height="15%" src="assets/index-afa40d10.png"></td>
   </tr>